Accessibility Statement

 Here's what you can typically expect from an adoption application:

 • Personal information - basic personal information about you, including your name, address, phone number, and email address.
 Some applications may also request information about your occupation and living situation.
+You typically have to be 18 years old or older to adopt a cat.

 • Household information - questions about your household, including the number of people living in your home, their ages, and any other pets you currently have or have had in the past.